John Cacavas: Career

-After studying music, in the 1960s Cacavas and Osgood collaborated, including on US Senator Everett Dirksen's recording of Gallant Men, which won a Grammy Award for a spoken word performance.}Circular reference|date=May 2025} While working in London in the 1970s, Cacavas met actor Telly Savalas, who later helped him move into working on movie scores.
+After studying music, in the 1960s Cacavas and Osgood collaborated, including on US Senator Everett Dirksen's recording of Gallant Men, which won a Grammy Award for a spoken word performance.
+While working in London in the 1970s, Cacavas met actor Telly Savalas, who later helped him move into working on movie scores.
 Cacavas scored Savalas's 1972 cult horror film Horror Express, and he moved to Hollywood, where he began to compose scores for television series and movies produced for TV.
 His most noted scores were written for the series Kojak (1973–1978), for which he was the chief composer.
 For its 5th and final season in 1977–1978, Cacavas composed the show's second main title theme.

 His television credits are extensive, including scoring the series Hawaii Five-O, The Bionic Woman, Mrs. Columbo, The Eddie Capra Mysteries, and Buck Rogers in the 25th Century, as well as television movies, such as The Elevator (1974), Friendly Persuasion (1975), Murder at the World Series (1977), SST: Death Flight (1977), Superdome (1978), The Time Machine (1978) and the 1982 film The Executioner's Song, starring Tommy Lee Jones.
 Scoring music for the 1981 television movie Hellinger's Law reunited him with Kojak veteran and friend Telly Savalas, and Cacavas also went on to score Savalas's made for TV Dirty Dozen sequel movies The Dirty Dozen: The Deadly Mission (1987) and The Dirty Dozen: The Fatal Mission (1988).
 His later television work included popular miniseries such as Jenny's War (1985), Confessional (1989) and Perfect Murder, Perfect Town in 2000.

 While Cacavas has extensive credits in television he has comparatively few credits for film scores.
 His most notable works in film are two entries in the Airport series: Airport 1975 and Airport '77.
 As well as Horror Express he also composed the score for the Hammer film The Satanic Rites of Dracula (1973), which also starred Christopher Lee and Peter Cushing, and his other scores included Hangar 18 (1980), Gangster Wars (1981), Mortuary (1983), and They're Playing with Fire (1984).

 Cacavas is also notable for his "Flute Poem", known by Canadian viewers as the opening to Hinterland Who's Who, a series of public service announcements profiling various wild Canadian animals.

-John Cacavas also composed and arranged many music scores for school bands and music students.
+Cacavas also composed and arranged many music scores for school bands and music students.
 There are many of his arrangements and compositions listed by music publishing houses such as Hal Leonard Corporation and Alfred Music Publishers.

 In his later years, Cacavas wrote and published his autobiography, entitled It's More than Do-Re-Mi: My Life in Music (2004).
 He lived in Beverly Hills, California and London, UK, with his wife, Bonetta Becker Cacavas.
 Among his pleasures was cooking and he was an accomplished chef.
-They had three children, Lisa, John and Jennifer, and three grandchildren, James Stewart, Eric and Alexander Cacavas.
+They had three children.